 Knowing how to create high-quality, print-ready PDF files is essential if you plan to print and publish something.
-In order to acquire similar quality as in digital format there are some settings you must take care of first.
+In order to acquire a similar quality as in digital format, there are some settings you must take care of first.
 Take advantage of our useful insights, they might save you plenty of time and money.

 The proper format

 This is the realm of single pages only.
 What I mean by this is you must format your PDF file to contain single pages, in reading order.
 The reason for this requirement has to do with the printing process of the back and front sides of a page.
 Also remember to send a password-free file to the printing press.
 You don’t want to miss your deadline because of a flimsy thing like a password do you?!

 Colors and print-ready PDF files

 Colors are colors right?
 Well not if you want something close to perfection.
 PDF files are by default exported in RGB (red, green,blue) in Flipsnack.
 This is fantastic for electronic devices such as smartphones, laptops, tablets and screens.
 However, the colors on the printed version of your PDF file will simply look washy and faded if not converted to CMYK.
 This fancy acronym stands for cyan, magenta, yellow and black and it’s fundamental to the printing process.
 Luckily nowadays all printing houses convert PDF files from RGB to CMYK so it shouldn’t be a problem.
 Rest assured that PDF files created on Flipsnack are also easily converted in accordance with this requirement.